 It is recommended to transfer in the spring or summer to begin the Early Childhood – 6 major in the fall semester.
 All other education programs may begin at any semester, and 12 hours are required to be completed at TCU before students officially begin the education program.

-Transferring from a 4-year college A minimum GPA of 2.75 is required
+Transferring from a 2-year or 4-year college A minimum GPA of 2.75 is required

 Most strategic communication graduates begin work in advertising or public relations agencies, corporations, governmental agencies, nonprofit groups, health care groups, sports teams, and consulting firms.
 Others enter a variety of graduate school programs.